 New Orleans Divorce Lawyers Helping Business Owners

-Skilled representation in New Orleans and Slidell for business owners seeking a divorce
+Skilled representation in New Orleans for business owners seeking a divorce

 Spouses make numerous sacrifices to get a business started and to help it grow.
 In addition to financial investments, getting a restaurant business, a software company, a retail store, or any type of Louisiana business off the ground requires long hours away from home.
 Some spouses own the business themselves.
 Many spouses have partners.
 Some spouses may be corporate owners.